Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Results at half-filling

-Now we are ready to discuss the dynamical structure factor of 2D attractive Fermi-Hubbard model.
-By analyzing the density dynamical structure factor under different transfer momenta, one can obtain collective excitations and single-particle excitations of Fermi atoms in a 2D square optical lattice.
-We have calculated the energy and momentum dependence of density dynamical structure factor $S({\bf q},{\omega})$, and the contour plot of $S({\bf q},{\omega})$ along the high symmetry directions in the BZ for hopping strength (a) $t/U=0.25$, (b) $t/U=0.4$ at the half-filling $<n>=1$ are plotted in Fig. \ref{fig2}.
+We first study the dynamical structure factor of 2D attractive Fermi-Hubbard model at half-filling ($n=1$).
+By analyzing the density dynamical structure factor $S({\bf q},{\omega})$ under different transferred momenta ${\bf q}$, both the collective excitations and single-particle excitations of Fermi atomic gases can be obtained.
+We calculate the energy and momentum dependencies of $S({\bf q},{\omega})$ and present its spectral weight distribution along the high-symmetry directions in the BZ for varying hopping strengths $t/U$, as shown in Fig. \ref{fig2}.

-In the low-energy region, the collective mode is displayed by the $S({\bf q},{\omega})$ with a sharp peak, and the red curve in Fig.~\ref{fig2} shows its dispersion along with the $[0,0]\rightarrow [\pi,0]$ and $[0,0]\rightarrow [\pi,\pi]$ starts from momentum $[0,0]$, then increases almost linearly at the low-momentum region.
-The slope of the curve at momentum $[0,0]$ is the speed of collective Goldstone mode.
-In particular, the Goldstone mode at the $[\pi,\pi]$ reaches zero, which leads to a roton-like dispersion.
-These results are consistent with the data from the QMC simulations \cite{Vitali2020}.